|Dr John Currie|

 MB ChB (1985) Birmingham MRCGP

-Dr Griffiths has lived and worked as a GP on the island for the past 4 years.
+Dr Griffiths has lived and worked as a GP on the island since 2009 and joined Peel practice in 2013.
 Prior to that he was a GP partner in Birmingham for 19 years.
 He enjoys the wide variety of General Practice, has a particular interest in Rheumatology and is actively involved in GP training.
 Outside the practice he enjoys golf, gardening, supporting the Welsh Rugby team and is involved in a local church.

 In 2012 we were authorised as a Teaching Practice.
 We are only the second practice on the Island to achieve this.
 A teaching practice offers fully qualified doctors, with experience in hospital medicine, the opportunity to learn about the personal, primary and continuing care of patients and families that is General Practice.
 They will learn about the management of acute, chronic, recurrent and terminal illness in both the surgery setting and in the patient’s home.
 Their work in the surgery will also enable them to achieve the higher qualification of Member of the Royal College of General Practitioners – after passing the appropriate examinations.